7 August 2014

 - To conduct outreach in support of the fellowships program and to create a pool of potential future members of the selection committee.

-- The FC shall be made up of no less than four and no more than five representatives of the public with a strong history of experience with technical Internet issues, developing countries and/or Internet related development work, fellowships programmes and/or nonprofit experience.
+- The FC shall be made up of no less than four and no more than five representatives of the public with a strong history of experience with some specific sector (s) of the Internet Ecosystem including but not limited to technical Internet issues, work in academia, commercial or non-commercial work; work with ICANN or other Internet entities; work involving developing countries and/or Internet related development work, or affiliation/knowledge of other fellowships programmes.

 - Membership is at the invitation of ICANN.